Fluconazole and Alcohol: What You Need to Know About Safety and Side Effects

 Fluconazole and alcohol

 Many medications do not pair well with alcohol.
 Sometimes, consuming alcohol with a specific medication can lead to unpleasant effects like dizziness or nausea.
 It can potentially lead to dangerous effects on others.
-Many people wonder if fluconazole is one of those medications.
+Many people wonder if fluconazole (brand name Diflucan) is one of those medications.
 To understand the potential risks of taking it while drinking alcohol, it is essential to understand what the medication is, how it works, and the effects alcohol has on the body with and without fluconazole.

 What Is Fluconazole?

 Fluconazole is the generic name for Diflucan.
-The drug is classified as an azole antifungal and is prescribed for preventing or treating yeast or fungal infections.[1]
-Fluconazole inhibits the growth of some types of fungus.
+The drug is classified as an azole antifungal and is prescribed for preventing or treating yeast or fungal infections.1 Fluconazole inhibits the growth of some types of fungus.
 Also, it can kill some types that cause infections.
-The medication works by attacking the fungus and creating holes in the membrane.[2]
-This means that the contents of the fungus behind the membrane leak out.
+The medication works by attacking the fungus and creating holes in the membrane.2 This means that the contents of the fungus behind the membrane leak out.
 A result is a well-rounded approach to treating an infection with a dual benefit.

 Most people notice an improvement in symptoms within as little as a week or longer.
 For instance, someone with vaginal thrush may notice symptom improvement after a week.
 However, it may take about two weeks for someone with a severe fungal infection to see symptoms improve.